ajacobhack/rogue-https-server/README.md

 5. When you access **`https://127.0.0.1:443/shell.php`** in your browser, the server will execute the PHP code and open a shell connection in the netcat session.

 ![shell php con exit](https://github.com/ajacobhack/rogue-https-server/assets/99199970/57864150-711f-405e-bc91-fbfbab172a6e)

-### Vulnerabilities that help identify and check:
-- Security Misconfiguration: target server connects via https to external servers with self-signed certificates, or without dns.
-- External Service Interaction (DNS and HTTP): the target server/application can, due to bad configuration, request resources externally through https and previous DNS resolution to any external server, in this case ours.
-- Blind SSRF on the target server, which manages to connect via Out-Of-Band to our https server with dns, which could chain execute requests to internal resources.
-- RCE PHP: if the target server or application can request resources from our server, they could execute a reverse PHP shell served by our server, achieving remote code execution.

 ### **Contribution**